DjangoGirls/tutorial/en/css/README.md

 <link rel="stylesheet" href="//maxcdn.bootstrapcdn.com/bootstrap/3.2.0/css/bootstrap-theme.min.css">
 ```

 This doesn't add any files to your project.
-It just points to files that exist on the internet.
+It just points to files that exist on the Internet.
 Just go ahead, open your website and refresh the page.
 Here it is!

 ![Figure 14.1](images/bootstrap1.png)